ronnyli/reddit-check/NOTES2SELF.md

 1. Hover over subreddit to see Community Details
 1. Build website for Thredd
     - context menu link to provide feedback can go to website
+    - mention how to turn off auto-search
+1. Sorting and filtering
+    - have a filter for "At least X comments" (initial value = 1) so you have something to read
+        - turn this filter on by default
 1. Pagination
 1. Move ALL HTML into Javascript b/c otherwise you have to remember which HTML goes where
 1. Think about actions for: